 - If your baby struggles with latching, milk can be

 while your baby is learning to latch onto the breast.

 - Support your breast with your hand, by forming a C hold.
 With the palm

 of your hand under your breast and your thumb on top.
 Make sure that

 - Gently massage your breasts before and during breastfeeding, this will

-ensure that all milk ducts are drained which will minimize
+ensure that all milk ducts are drained; this will minimize

-breastfeeding lumps, which most large breasted women struggle with.
+breastfeeding lumps, which most larger breasted women struggle with.